What Are Your Points Actually Worth? 2026 Valuation Guide (Chase, Amex, Capital One)

 Redemption MethodValue Per Mile

-Transfer to partners1.5-2.5¢
+Transfer to Emirates1.5-2.0¢

 Erase travel purchases1.0¢

 Best use: Transfer to JAL (exclusive partner) or Air France/Flying Blue for promo awards.
+Capital One’s partnership with JAL is unique — no other transferable points currency has this option.

 Citi ThankYou Points